Transport in San Marino: Aerial cablecar system

 A cablecar overlooks Borgo Maggiore in April 2022.

 The Funivia di San Marino is an aerial cablecar system connecting a lower terminus in Borgo Maggiore to an upper terminus in the City of San Marino.
 Running every fifteen minutes, the two-minute ride is renowned for its panoramic views over San Marino, the Province of Rimini, and the Adriatic Sea.
 The cablecar system is a major tourist attraction, and considered a defining symbol of San Marino.

 The cablecar system transports 500,000 passengers yearly across approximately 21,000 trips.
 It was inaugurated on 1 August 1959.
 In 1995 and 1996, it was modernised with double load-bearing cables built by Doppelmayr Italia, and further renovated in spring 2017.

 Buses and coaches

 As of December 2023, the Azienda Autonoma di Stato per i Servizi Pubblici, the Sammarinese state company for public transport, operates eight bus routes entirely within San Marino.
-All but one line starts in the City of San Marino, with several lines serving Borgo Maggiore, Domagnano, Serravalle, Dogana, and San Marino Hospital.
+All but one line start in the City of San Marino, with several lines serving Borgo Maggiore, Domagnano, Serravalle, Dogana, and San Marino Hospital.